j-mendez/next-intercom/README.md

 ## About

-Simply get started with intercom in your app using javascript
+Simply get started with intercom in your app using javascript.

 ## Methods